Seek a Mentor

 - pass on his knowledge and experience; and

-- at times, challenge you to be the best you can be.
+- at times, make suggestions to challenge you to help you be the best you can be.

 It’s important that you understand that mentoring is a two way mutually beneficial relationship.
 You will be expected to participate fully rather than to merely receive wisdom from the mentor.

 What if I experience problems with my mentor?

 Effective mentoring relationships require both the mentor and mentee to sometimes move out of their comfort zones.
 If you experience relationship problems with your mentor that you feel unable to work through or the problems are of a personal or sensitive nature, you may choose to contact your Mentoring Men co-ordinator to discuss options.

 Can the mentoring be conducted over the phone?